Asymmetrik Transitions to Remote Interviews

 - Dress as you would during an in-person interview: Even though the interviewer can’t see what you’re wearing on your bottom half, wearing your entire interview outfit can help you get into “interview mode” mentally.

-- Come prepared: Have your resume and the job description printed out, be ready to elaborate on technologies you’ve listed on your resume, do your research on the company, and have a list of thoughtful questions to ask.
+- Come prepared: If you have enlisted the help of somewhere like ARC Resumes (www.arcresumes.com) to work on your resume, make sure you have your resume and the job description printed out.
+As well as this, be ready to elaborate on technologies you’ve listed on your resume, do your research on the company, and have a list of thoughtful questions to ask.

 - Look into the camera: Eye contact is just as important in a virtual interview, if not more so.
 If you’re consistently looking to the side or at your keyboard, you may come off as distracted.
 (If you’ve got some extra googly eyes or stickers laying around, you can stick those around the camera to remind yourself.)